 Associate Dean and Faculty Director for Action Learning at Asia School of Business

 Principal Research Scientist and a part of Center for Information System Research

 Research Fellow, MIT Center for Digital Business

-Executive Program in General Management is a program tailored to help talented leaders prepare to take on larger, critical roles in their companies or start new entrepreneurial ventures.
+The Executive Program in General Management is tailored for international participants from emerging markets.
+Designed for mid-career managers and leaders, participants come from large organizations, medium-sized companies, and even from startups.
+In past years, participants have come from over 20 countries and from diverse organizations and industries.
+The program will help talented leaders prepare to take on larger, critical roles in their companies or start new entrepreneurial ventures.

 The learning journey is specifically designed for participants with:

 |Term 2||January 18–April 30, 2022||Online|

 |Term 3||May 2–6, 2022||MIT Sloan School of Management Cambridge, Massachusetts**|

 |Term 5||August 15–19, 2022||MIT Sloan School of Management Cambridge, Massachusetts**|